Rezafungin (CD101 IV) Overview

 Of the most significant IFIs, approximately 90% of related deaths are caused by 4 types of fungi: Candida, Aspergillus, Cryptococcus, and Pneumocystis.
 Candida species are most common in hospital-acquired infections, while Aspergillus species are predominant in immunocompromised patients.
 Cryptococcus and Pneumocystis contribute to the significant morbidity and mortality associated with IFI.
 While the incidence of life threatening Mucormycosis is low, the mortality rates associated with this disease ranges from 30-90%.

 We estimate that the annual worldwide sales of prescription systemic antifungals are approximately $4 billion.
-This includes therapies used as prophylaxis (preventive) in the inpatient and outpatient setting, and therapies used for the treatment of suspected or documented infections in hospitalized patients and patients who have being discharged from the hospital and need continued outpatient antifungal treatment.
+This includes therapies used as prophylaxis (preventive) in the inpatient and outpatient setting, and therapies used for the treatment of suspected or documented infections in hospitalized patients and patients who have been discharged from the hospital and need continued outpatient antifungal treatment.

 Incidence & Mortality